Alihassan7212/Atmega8codes/README.md

 ## Simulation Screenshots

-The `simulation_screenshots` folder contains screenshots of the Proteus simulations for each program.
+This repo also contains simluation screenshots

 ## Ignore File